Runaway foster children broke into home, found guns and fired at deputies, sheriff says

 “This young lady needs a lot of help and since [the Department of Juvenile Justice] released her back into the same environment that allowed this behavior, I hope she does not do it again and instead gets the help she needs,” said Rick Staly, the Flagler County sheriff who presided over that case at the time.

-The girl was charged with reckless and intentional burning of land as well as felony criminal mischief over $1,000 and returned to the DJJ, which released her to her legal guardian, officials said.
+The girl was charged with reckless and intentional burning of land as well as felony criminal mischief over $1,000 and returned to the Department of Juvenile Justice, which released her to her legal guardian, officials said.
 A parent quickly put her back in foster care, where she ran away repeatedly, according to Chitwood.

-“We’re arresting these kids in the state of Florida for violent crimes and the Department of Juvenile Justice wants to put them into places that can’t handle them,” the sheriff said at a Wednesday news conference.
+“We’re arresting these kids in the state of Florida for violent crimes and the Department of Juvenile Justice wants to put them into places that can’t handle them,” Chitwood said at a Wednesday news conference.

 The sheriff’s office said it responded to nearly 300 calls from Florida United Methodist Children’s Home last year, and said that a teenage boy at the home last month pleaded no contest to manslaughter in the death of a security officer he had hit in the head.

-Florida United Methodist Children’s Home said it is halting its Emergency Shelter Care program for 30 days and then will stop the service altogether until it feels it can resume safely, if ever.
-The home, founded in 1908, says it cares for school-aged victims of “abuse, neglect or family trauma."
+Florida United Methodist Children’s Home said it is halting its emergency shelter care program for 30 days and then will stop the service altogether until it can resume safely, if ever.
+The home, founded in 1908, says it cares for school-aged victims of “abuse, neglect or family trauma.”

 McTyer, the home’s president, noted that the facility must contact law enforcement whenever a child leaves the property.
 911 call logs provided by the sheriff’s office show a slew of reports, including children running away, fights breaking out and alleged abuse.

-McTyer suggested some charges would be better off under the Department of Juvenile Justice’s care and said Florida United Methodist is overwhelmed, echoing criticisms that have long plagued Florida’s child welfare system.
-That system was privatized in the early 2000s due to a legislative mandate, leaving care in the hands of 17 nonprofits across the state.
+McTyer suggested some charges would be better off under the Department of Juvenile Justice’s care and said the children’s home is overwhelmed, echoing criticisms that have long plagued Florida’s child welfare system.
+That system was privatized in the early 2000s after a legislative mandate, leaving care in the hands of 17 nonprofit organizations across the state.

 In 2020, former child welfare director Chad Poppell blamed the privatization of foster care in response to a USA Today investigation that found thousands of children were put in the system without an increase in resources, leading to reports that children were crowded into foster homes that were not equipped to handle them.